truenas/documentation/content/CORE/Services/s3-object-store.md

 <img src="/images/S3-EditConfig.png"><br><br>

-Select IP address 0.0.0.0 to allow the service to listen on any IP address.
+Select IP address `0.0.0.0` to allow the service to listen on any IP address.
 Select the TrueNAS IP address to constrain it to a specific network.
-The default port is 9000, but it can be changed as needed.
+The default port is `9000`, but it can be changed as needed.

 Set an access key and secret key.

 Select a clean dataset.
 Files are managed by Minio as objects, and can NOT be mixed with other dataset files.
-New datasets can be created by going to Storage -> Pools -> three dot menu -> Add Dataset to create a new one.
+New datasets can be created by going to **Storage > Pools > three dot menu > Add Dataset** to create a new one.

 <img src="/images/S3-AddDataset.png"><br><br>